adam-p/yesterday-i-learned/linux.md

 1. `PS1` is the variable used to display the prompt. `PS1='>>> '` changes the bash shell to look like a python shell.
 1. [`;;`](http://stackoverflow.com/questions/16905183/dash-double-semicolon-syntax) is not just two semicolons; it means the end of a case statement.
 1. `SysRq` stands for "system request", says [an Internet stranger](http://royal.pingdom.com/2012/06/26/sysadmin-needs-sysrq-magic/).
+1. `which (some shell function)` will give you the entire function as a string, at best.
+To see if a command exists, try `command -v (command)`.

 ## Tmux